icepaq/icepaq/README.md

-🩹 In the past I interned at a medical tech company where I helped fix inconsistencies in how data is handled in the Canadian healthcare system.
+🩹 I previously interned at a medical tech company where I helped fix inconsistencies in how data is handled in the Canadian healthcare system.

 📈 After that, I worked on a staking startup.
-The goal was to allow anyone regardless of technical skill to stake their current crypto assets.
+The goal was to allow anyone regardless of technical skill to stake their crypto assets.

 🔧 Currently working on community building tools for another Web3 startup.